-The Legal Practice Act (no 28 of 2014) has replaced the Attorneys Act (no 53 of 1979) in its entirety, with effect from 1 November 2018.
-Section 86(4) allows legal practitioners to invest client monies in a separate trust savings account where there is an underlying transaction with an explicit mandate from the client to do so.
-From 1 March 2019, 5% of the interest earned, usually paid to the client, will automatically be paid monthly to the Legal Practitioners Fidelity Fund by the bank (which has been approved by the LPFF).
-In addition, the Act will require an attorney who receives written instructions from a client, to set out the intended scope of the engagement with clarity and in writing, including estimated costs for the services to be provided.
+Section 86(4) of the Legal Practice Act (28 of 2014) allows legal practitioners to invest client monies in a separate trust savings account where there is an underlying transaction with an explicit mandate from the client to do so.
+5% of the interest earned will automatically be paid monthly to the Legal Practitioners Fidelity Fund by the bank (which has been approved by the LPFF).
+In addition, the Act requires an attorney who receives written instructions from a client, to set out the intended scope of the engagement with clarity and in writing, including estimated costs for the services to be provided.